Results

 DARK MIND, DARK HEART.

 Sauk City, Wisconsin: Arkham House: Publishers, 1962.
 Octavo, cloth.
 First edition.
-2493 copies printed.
 Original anthology with seventeen stories by Robert Bloch, Ramsey Campbell, William Hope Hodgson, Robert E. Howard, H. P. Lovecraft, and others.
 The Campbell story is his first published, when he was just 16 years old.
 Barron (ed), Horror Literature 4-347.
 Tymn (ed), Horror Literature 4-255.